Xnor’s AI2GO serves up custom edge AI models with a few clicks – TechCrunch

 - Kitchen object and food classifiers: label common food items (apples, condiments) and kitchen items (spoons, mugs)

-- Car cabin item detector: bound keys, people, phones, and other stuff you might find (or leave) in the car
+- Car cabin item detector: bound keys, people, phones and other stuff you might find (or leave) in the car

 - Car model classifier: identify common makes and models of cars